Top 8 Best Paying Cybersecurity Jobs

 7. Penetration Tester

 “Ethical hackers” are also called the professionals doing this vital work.
-More and more large companies recruit full-time staff or third-party contractors to penetrate their computer networks to find and fix weaknesses that cybercriminals might exploit.
+More and more large companies are recruiting full-time staff or third-party contractors.
+These professionals penetrate computer networks to find and fix weaknesses that cybercriminals might exploit.

-Cyberseek rates the average salary for penetration and vulnerability testers at $102,000 and estimates that an advanced degree is pursued by 22% of those employed.
+Cyberseek rates the average salary for penetration and vulnerability testers at $102,000.
+It also estimates that 22% of those employed pursue an advanced degree.
 However, according to Mondo, wages can reach up to $130,000 to help find security vulnerabilities in both systems and policies.

 8. Information Security Analyst